nlpulido/iparq-automation/README.md

 2. After opening it, run the following command:
     - `python Driver.py`
     - if the command above doesn't work, use `python3 Driver.py`

+    2a.
+EZSheets will prompt you to sign in with Google to get access to the Google Sheet.
+Allow access & it will generate a unique API token for you.

+    2b.
+The script works off this [Google Sheet](https://docs.google.com/spreadsheets/d/1WOto59_8sdDg1_4Zd52UAteDmusdW1F5WdtBbGhpouk/edit#gid=554750331) so please make sure that it's information is up to date.

 3. After the window opens, go ahead and log in.